Can I Swim in a Cloudy Pool? Safety Risks & Quick Fixes

 Chemical Shock Treatment

 If your free chlorine is low, you'll need to shock the pool.
 Use liquid chlorine (sodium hypochlorite) rather than granular shock for faster results and fewer side effects.
-Add 1 gallon of liquid chlorine per 10,000 gallons of pool water to raise FC by approximately 1 ppm.
-Your target should be 10-12 ppm for shock treatment.
+Add 1 gallon of liquid chlorine per 10,000 gallons of pool water to raise FC by approximately 1.0-1.3 ppm.
+Your shock target should be based on your CYA level (typically 7.5% of CYA for maintenance, higher for problem correction).

 Important: Never add chemicals while people are in the pool area, and always add chemicals to water, never water to chemicals.